Dark Crimes

-Synopsis
+Plot

 In Warsaw, Poland, Tadek is a married detective who takes on a case involving the murder of a businessman, Daniel Sadowsky.
 To his and everyone's surprise the case is identical to a character's murder in a recently published novel by a man named Kozlov.
 In the process of trying to prove Kozlov's guilt for the murder, Tadek discovers a building called the 'sex cage' where women are brought to be abused and raped by businessmen.
 He sees videotape showing both Kozlov and Sadowsky being at the sex cage and participating in the abuse of women.
 Convinced of Kozlov's guilt, Tadek arrests Kozlov and questions him.
 He has no hard evidence, so Kozlov is set free.
 Frustrated that he is being outsmarted, Tadek sneaks into Kozlov's apartment and tries to plant a recording device, but is interrupted when Kozlov and his girlfriend Kasia enter.
 Tadek sneaks out, but goes back the next day to visit Kasia and questions her.
 Kasia tells Tadek that she never feels safe, and they end up having sex.

 Kozlov taunts Tadek telling him that he will be ruined for trying to pin a crime on an innocent man and insinuates he knows about Kasia and Tadek having sex, saying "You raped her".
 Tadek goes to Kasia's apartment again and gets angry with her, forcing her to sign a statement saying Kozlov killed Sadowsky.
 Tadek arrests Kozlov again, and shows him Kasia's statement, to which Kozlov signs a confession for Sadowsky's murder and is brought to jail.
 Tadek later reads a newspaper article showing that Kozlov was not in the area when Sadowsky was murdered, so he couldn't have done it.

 He visits Kasia again with this information and asks her to tell him the truth.
 Kasia gets both of them a shot of liquor, to which they both drink, and sit down.
 Kasia tells Tadek that Sadowsky would regularly rape her and force her to choke him.
 One time, she choked him but didn't stop and she killed him.
 Kozlov helped her clean it up and is taking the fall for her.
 She tells him that kind of love is rare.
 The camera pans over to Tadek and he is slumped back on the couch, having died from being poisoned by what was in the shot Kasia gave him before confessing to the murder.